 Foreign governments are raising similar privacy and data security concerns.
-In particular, the European Union has enacted a General

-Data Protection Regulation ("GDPR"), which became effective in May 2018.
-China, Japan, and other countries in Latin America and Asia are also strengthening their privacy laws and the enforcement of privacy and data security requirements.
-Complying with such laws and regulations may be time-consuming and require additional resources, and could therefore adversely affect our business, financial condition, and results of operations.
+In particular, the European Union has enacted a General Data Protection Regulation ("GDPR"), which became effective in May 2018.
+China, Japan, we could face fines, lawsuits, regulatory investigations, and other countries in Latin America claims and Asia are also strengthening their privacy laws penalties, and the enforcement of privacy we could be required to fundamentally change our practices, which could adversely affect our business and data security requirements. operating results.
+Complying with such laws and regulations may be time-consuming and require additional resources, and could therefore adversely affect our business and results of operations.
+Any failure or perceived failure by us or our third-party service providers to comply with our privacy, data protection, or data security policies, or legal or contractual obligations, even if unfounded, may result in governmental enforcement actions, litigation, liability, or negative publicity, and could adversely affect our business, financial condition, and results of operations.